BrennerG/MA/README.md

   - caching (e.g. preprocessed_data, predictions, viz_data, ...)
   - parameter search / dynamic config creation
   - interface with Adam's Graph Classes
+  - re-include soft_scores (overlap/plausability metrics back into evaluation)
+* __Discussion__
+- Is evaluating on ERASER without optimizing the model for it actually zero-shot learning?
+  - should we train the model to predict the rationales?
+  - right now we train for QA and one-shot ERASER
+  - should we also try: train for ERASER, one-shot QA?
+  - or unify the models, losses, ...